 The other day I showed you How to Make Dried Chipotle Peppers if you wanted to make them from scratch.
 It’s super easy and much cheaper than buying store bought.

 Now feel free to use whatever chili powder you prefer, but I like to make my own.
 Ancho chili powder is best for making adobo.
-I often times add a few guajillo chiles for good measure!
+I often times add a few dried chipotle chiles or guajillo chiles for good measure!

 A little goes a long way when that little kick of smoky flavor is needed.